spetrosi/release_automation_devconf2023/README.md

     a.
 Identify a new semantic version
     b.
 Generate changelog using conventional commits
     c.
 Create a PR with updated changelog
-2. GitHub workflow that tags and releases GitHub repository once the changelog PR is merged
+2. Once the changelog PR is merged, a GitHub workflow triggers and does two tasks:
-3. GitHub workflow that publishes repository into an upstream hub for a new release
+    a.
+Tags and releases GitHub repository
+    b.
+Publishes repository content to Ansible Galaxy
 <!-- 3.
 Cron-like daily GitHub workflow that collects and publishes content from multiple repositories if any repository has an update -->

 ## Changelog Generation: Conventional Commits Format